Ron Fowler: San Diego Padres

+Lincoln City

+On April 24, 2024, Ron and his son Andrew invested in EFL League One football club Lincoln City through their Liquid Investments, Inc, purchasing a 12.6% stake in Lincoln City Holdings.
+Following a board meeting on December 11, 2025, Liquid Investments, Inc increased their shares to above 25% which would see them become the controlling shareholder of the club and see Ron become the clubs chairman.
+On January 26, the EFL issued clearance for the change of control process which saw Liquid Investments Inc. increase their shareholding in the Imps and Fowler become chairman, replacing the outgoing Clive Nates on February 4, 2026.

 Other interests

 Fowler owned the San Diego Sockers, an indoor soccer team that won 10 championships in 11 years.
 He also chaired San Diego's first task force that selected a site for what was eventually Petco Park, and he chaired the host committee for Super Bowl XXXVII, held in Qualcomm Stadium in 2003.

 Philanthropy

 Fowler and his wife Alexis have made major contributions to San Diego State University.
 The school's College of Business was renamed the Fowler College of Business in 2016 in response to the couple's $25 million contribution to the business school.
 An earlier challenge donation that raised $10 million for the athletics center resulted in its being named the Fowler Athletic Center.
 The Fowler family has also made 8 figure donations to the University of St. Thomas, Ron's alma mater, and University of San Diego in support of athletics and academic programs.